-How long does it take for what I eat to get into my breastmilk?
-If I have chicken, rice and a salad for dinner, then when would I expect to have that get into my breastmilk?
+Question: How long does it take for food I eat to get into my breast milk?
+If I have chicken, rice and a salad for dinner, then when would I expect to have that show up in my milk?

-I can’t tell you exactly how long it takes for the food you eat to affect your breastmilk, because there are so many variables involved, including how often you nurse, the type of food you eat, and your individual body chemistry and metabolism.
-An average (and this is only an average) is about 4-6 hours, but it can reach your milk as soon as one hour or take as long as twenty-four hours.
+Answer: I can’t tell you exactly how long it takes for the food you eat to affect your breast milk, because there are so many variables involved, including how often you nurse, the type of food you eat, and your individual body chemistry and metabolism.
+An average (and this is only an average) is about 4-6 hours, but it can reach your milk as soon as one hour or take as long as 24 hours.

 Some mothers who develop yeast infections while they are pregnant or lactating find that they benefit from dietary changes including limiting or eliminating alcohol and foods containing sugar, dairy, and yeast.